calvinsbeale/FishDiveR/README.md

 relevance, such as 24, 12, and 6 hours, while including 12 periods
 between 24 and 12 hours to capture finer details within daily cycles.

+If you have errors allocating large vectors try using library(bigmemory) and create a big matrix with: big_mat \<- big.matrix(nrow = 1e7, ncol =
+10, type = “double”) then run your code again.
+This allows greater range between lower and upper periods, allowing the capture of long time-frame changes e.g. 6 hours to 128 days.

 ``` r
 # Create the wavelet and plot the wavelet spectrum
 my.w <- create_wavelet(